 Fibonacci was the name given to an Italian mathematician known as Leonardo Bonacci from the Republic of Pisa.
 He was the most talented mathematician of that era, and his work has influenced Western mathematics and statistical calculations ever since.
 His work, including one of his most notable books, Liber Abaci is one of the reasons Roman numerals were replaced with our modern numerical sequence (1, 2, 3, etc).

-A Fibonacci retracement is a way to apply technical analysis to anything with moving prices (such as a forex pair).
+The Fibonacci retracement tool is a way to apply technical analysis to anything with moving prices (such as a forex pair).
 Fibonacci sequences are even found in nature for reasons many people don’t understand.
 And yet they’ve proven useful in analyzing the stock market and other types of financial data, including forex trading currencies.

-The retracement is based on the Fibonacci sequence, a set of numbers that start at zero and increase through to infinity, whereby each number is 1.618 times greater than the one before.
+The Fibonacci retracement strategy is based on the Fibonacci sequence, a set of numbers that start at zero and increase through to infinity, whereby each number is 1.618 times greater than the one before.
 Because of this, the key ratio is 61.8%, which is found by dividing any number in the sequence by the one that follows after it.

 Fibonacci retracements work by taking two extreme points on a chart, such as a currency’s highest price in a 20-day moving average and its lowest price.
+Once you’ve got these numbers, you can divide them using Fibonacci retracement levels: 23.6%, 38.2%, 50%, 61.8%, and 100%.

 How to Use Fibonacci Retracements?

 Most trading tools have functions that automatically input the horizontal lines at the various Fibonacci ratios.
 You can use this to decide whether a currency pair is approaching a support or resistance level and whether it’s a good time to buy or sell.
-If you use this with other technical analysis tools, you could be onto a winner in the forex market.
+If you use this Fibonacci retracement strategy with other technical analysis tools, you could be onto a winner in the forex market.

 4. Moving Average Convergence Divergence (MACD)